modernben/forge-docs/1.0/resources/scheduler.md

 - The frequency to run the command at.

 :::tip Scheduled Job Not Running?
-If your scheduled job is not running, you may first want to check that the path to the command is correct
+If your scheduled job is not running, you may first want to check that the path to the command is correct.
 :::

 ### Laravel Scheduled Jobs